Deep learning of phase transitions with minimal examples

 In this study, we looked at only one architecture to focus on the effect the choice of examples has on a successful extraction of critical parameters.
-It could be that a different architecture would be better optimized for having two examples only.
-Further architectures will be explored in future work.
+This architecture was empirically optimized in Ref.~\cite{Bachtis:2020dmf} for their regimen of 20 example temperatures.
+Therefore it is plausible that a different architecture would be better suited for having two examples only.
+For example, introducing regularization may reduce overfitting: one might consider dropout regularization, which can have lower test classification error than $L_2$ regularization~\cite{dropout}, or weight decay regularization, which substantially improves Adam's generalization performance on image classification datasets~\cite{weightDecay}.
+One could also explore using batch normalization, which can act as a regularization, is well suited to CNNs, and allows one to use much higher learning rates and be less careful about initialization~\cite{batch}.
+Further architectures and classical statistical physics models will be explored in future work.